choiway/canary/README.md

 ![Canary Architecture](canary_architecture_phx.png "Figure 2")

-What's going on here.
+What's going on here?
 First, at start up, the Canary app starts up a watcher for each machine that is being monitored in addition to the http server and channel process which we will broacast messages on.

+Each watcher pings its machine at a regular interval, insertes a new ping into the database, updates the current state of the pings and broacasts those pings to the appropriate topic on the channel process.
+Each of these watcher run separately and send messages asynchronously so the user doesn't need to wait for all the pings to complete prior to seeing an update.

+Canary the dynamic supervisor built into OTP in order to keep track of the watcher, restart watchers if they fail and add and delete watchers while the app running.

 # Development